logoPresidential election

 American society

-Updated - The 2024 American Presidential Election will be like none before.
+Updated - The 2024 American Presidential Election was like none before.

 WITH AUDIO: Click to open/close audio player then hit the ► play button

-Changing times - This article has been updated (print and audio) following Joe Biden's decision to drop out of the race.
+Changing times - This article has been updated (print) since the election.

 Until the end of the twentieth century, American Presidential Elections tended to oppose two men representing two parties with platforms that were not terribly different.
 Even so, they attracted interest worldwide, for the main reason that the US President was seen to be the most powerful man in the world – which in many respects he was and still is.